case-contract-testing/contract-case/docs/maintainers/AddingDsl.md

 1. Have a constructor that takes a `ContractCaseConfig`, and instantiates a private `BoundaryContractDefiner`, with a mapped version of the config.
 See the boundary mappings section below.
-2. Expose a `runExample` method that delegates to the BoundaryContractDefiner.runExample, and maps the `BoundaryResult` returned into an error (if appropriate).
+2. Expose a `runExample` method
+   - This method delegates to the BoundaryContractDefiner.runExample
+   - Map the returned `BoundaryResult` into an error (if appropriate).
 See the error mappings section below.
+   - TODO: Describe how to map trigger / testResponse - this is the only place where you may throw a `CaseConfigurationError`
 3. Expose a `runRejectingExample` method.
-You may change the name of `runRejectingExample` to `runXXXExample` where `XXX` is an idiomatic word for `rejecting` in your language.
-It also delegates to the `BoundaryContractDefiner.runRejectingExample`, and you must map the `BoundaryResult` the same way as the `runExample` method.
+   -You may change the name of `runRejectingExample` to `runXXXExample` where `XXX` is an idiomatic word for `rejecting` in your language.
+   - This method delegates to the `BoundaryContractDefiner.runRejectingExample`
+   - Map the `BoundaryResult` the same way as the `runExample` method.
+   - TODO: Describe how to map trigger / testErrorResponse - this is the only place where you may throw a `CaseConfigurationError`

 ### Unmarshalling a `BoundaryFailure`